Bryce Canyon | Hage Photo

 100 Miles

-Angels Landing is a bucket-list excursion in Zion National Park that is packed with hikers in the high seasons of spring, summer and fall.
+Angels Landing is a bucket-list excursion in Zion National Park packed with hikers in the high seasons of spring, summer and fall.
 In winter, however, the hike (while still popular) is much less crowded but no less challenging, and as of 2022, requires a permit to climb.
 Be sure to check with park rangers about snow and ice on the trail before attempting the final imposing “chain route” to the very top.
-Take the morning for this spectacular hike and then make the drive to Brian Head Resort, which is surrounded by Brian Head town, a friendly village at the base of this Southern Utah skiing destination.
+Take the morning for this spectacular hike and then drive to Brian Head Resort, which is surrounded by Brian Head Town, a friendly village at the base of this Southern Utah skiing destination.

 Morning skiing; afternoon snowmobiling